 The goal of this Powershell script is to read the license content and send alerts 15 days (by default) before expiration.
-This document is related to the kit version 1.9, 1.10 and 1.11.
+This document is related to the kit versions 1.9 to 1.16.

 Alerts consist in:

 - Adding a Windows Event entry in the Application log - Executing a customized script named "expiredlicense.bat" that can execute actions at your convenience: send an email, send an event to a monitoring software, etc...